navaro/nvol/README.md

 - Efficient and lightweight implementaiton.
 - Support transactions.

-The library provides two options for data storage: Option 1: To always store entries permanently to FLASH memory when changed.
-Option 2: To store entries in RAM and save them to FLASH memory on demand.
+The library provides two options to manage data storage: Option 1: Immediately save entries to FLASH memory whenever changed.
+Option 2: Store entries in RAM and save to FLASH memory on demand.

 ## Background
 The disadvantage of a FLASH memory is that it cannot be erased or written in single bytes.
 FLASH memory can only be erased and written in large blocks.
 A typical erase